 Whether you’re seeking a family-friendly weekend or an adventure-filled excursion, Silverthorne is the perfect basecamp for all your high-country exploring.

 Once the snow melts, Silverthorne’s Blue River becomes a big draw for anglers.
-The Blue River sports four different types of fat and feisty trout.
-Fly-fishing is the preferred method, but lure fishing is also effective along the banks.
+The Blue River sports four different types of fat and feisty trout, making it perfect for fly-fishing.

-If fishing or skiing don’t suit your fancy, then perhaps Silverthorne’s prime shopping will excite you.
-Today, one the town's biggest draws is the Outlets at Silverthorne, featuring a multiplex of more than 70 name-brand stores and deep discounts.
+If fishing, skiing, golfing or hiking don’t suit your fancy, then perhaps Silverthorne’s prime shopping will excite you.
+One of the town's biggest draws is the Outlets at Silverthorne, featuring a multiplex of more than 70 name-brand stores and deep discounts.
 While you're there, stop into the Colorado Welcome Center for trip ideas and planning resources.

 Round out your Silverthorne adventure with a walking tour of the town’s public-art displays or a theatre performance by the Lake Dillon Theatre Company at the state-of-the-art Silverthorne Performing Arts Center.
 And, for a true taste of Silverthorne, don’t miss its burgeoning restaurant scene that includes award-winning craft brews, delectable food inspired by cultures from around the world and its excellent bistro fare.

 Top off your trip to Silverthorne by exploring neighboring Dillon.
 Take in the pristine Dillon Reservoir and rent water toys galore such as pontoon boats, paddleboards and sailboats in the summer; or explore the lake with a guided ice-fishing adventure in the winter.
 If you're looking to further your arts-and-cultural experience, check out the Rocky Mountain Tour de Art from Silverthorne to Steamboat.